nicolo-tellini/LICO/README.md

 ## Example

-After,the installation of the dependencies.
+After the installation of the dependencies,

 I locate  ```soft.txt ``` and  ```monitor.sh ``` in  ```/home/ntellini/LICO ```.